Generalized splines on graphs with two labels and polynomial splines on cycles: Polynomial splines on cycles

 \section{Polynomial splines on cycles}

-In Section~\ref{sec:algorithm}, we produced MGSs for arbitrary connected graphs, as long as there were at most two edge-labels.
+In Section~\ref{sec:algorithm}, we produced MGSs for arbitrary connected $2$-labeled graphs.
 In this section, we treat an arbitrary number of edge-labels, but we restrict the types of graphs and ideals under consideration.